Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 enables -O2

-For that, a separate Maven profile in pom.xml is provided to differentiate this run from the default build, and to give a different name for the output file:
+For that, a separate Maven profile is provided to differentiate this run from the default build, and gives a different name for the output file:

 <profile>